Zucchini and Ricotta Meatballs

 * CREATES Food and Nutrition Research Center: https://www.crea.gov.it/alimenti-e-nutrizione https://www.alimentinutrizione.it ** U.S. Department of Agriculture, Agricultural Research Service.
 FoodData Central, 2019. https://fdc.nal.usda.gov

-The quantities are indicated for a main course for 2 people or an appetizer for 4.
+The quantities are suitable for a main course for 2 people or an appetizer for 4 people.

 • 7 oz zucchini